 Although root-specific metabolite profiles were relatively consistent across the 13 species we selected, aerial tissue-specific profiles were much more varied.
-There were three species in which we did not detect any 4’-hydroxyflavones in our leaf samples (S. strigillosa, S. suffrutescens, and S. pekinensis var. alpina).
-In other species, the 4’-hydroxyflavone pathway seems to be conserved to greatly varying degrees.
-In our leaf tissue samples, we were able to detect apigenin, which is a precursor for all other 4’-hydroxyflavones analyzed, or its 7-glucuronide, apigenin 7-G, in eight out of the ten species in which we detected 4’-hydroxyflavones.
-One of these species (S. dependenens) did not accumulate any 4’-hydroxyflavones downstream from apigenin.
+There were three species in which we did not detect any 4´-hydroxyflavones in our leaf samples (S. strigillosa, S. suffrutescens, and S. pekinensis var. alpina).
+In other species, the 4´-hydroxyflavone pathway seems to be conserved to greatly varying degrees.
+In our leaf tissue samples, we were able to detect apigenin, which is a precursor for all other 4´-hydroxyflavones analyzed, or its 7-glucuronide, apigenin 7-G, in eight out of the ten species in which we detected 4´-hydroxyflavones.
+One of these species (S. dependenens) did not accumulate any 4´-hydroxyflavones downstream from apigenin.
 Out of the eight species in which we detected apigenin or its 7-glucuronide, we were able to detect scutellarein or its 7-glucuronide, scutellarin, in six.
-Scutellarein is immediately downstream of apigenin in the proposed 4’-hydroxyflavone pathway, and is also a precursor for the final set of 4’-hydroxyflavones we analyzed, hispidulin and its 7-glucuronide, hispidulin 7-G. We identified only one species (S. leonardii) that accumulated apigenin, scutellarein, and hispidulin, or their 7-glucuronidated forms.
+Scutellarein is immediately downstream of apigenin in the proposed 4´-hydroxyflavone pathway, and is also a precursor for the final set of 4´-hydroxyflavones we analyzed, hispidulin and its 7-glucuronide, hispidulin 7-G. We identified only one species (S. leonardii) that accumulated apigenin, scutellarein, and hispidulin, or their 7-glucuronidated forms.
 There were three species (S. insignis, S. racemosa, and S. wrighttii) which accumulated hispidulin or hispidulin 7-G without scutellarein or scutellarin.
-Of these three, we found that S. insignis and S. racemosa did not accumulate even apigenin or apigenin 7-G. Of the 4’-hydroxyflavones, hispidulin 7-G was exceptionally rare, as we detected it in only one species, S. racemosa.
+Of these three, we found that S. insignis and S. racemosa did not accumulate even apigenin or apigenin 7-G. Of the 4´-hydroxyflavones, hispidulin 7-G was exceptionally rare, as we detected it in only one species, S. racemosa.
 S. racemosa accumulated only a small amount of hispidulin 7-G in its stems.

-Our detection of at least one 4’-deoxyflavone in the leaves of ten of the 13 species we selected suggests that 4’-deoxyflavones are not root-specific to the same degree that 4’-hydroxyflavones are aerial tissue-specific.
+Our detection of at least one 4´-deoxyflavone in the leaves of ten of the 13 species we selected suggests that 4´-deoxyflavones are not root-specific to the same degree that 4´-hydroxyflavones are aerial tissue-specific.
 One explanation is provided by considering the flavonoid profiles of S. wrightii, S. baicalensis, S. altissima, and S. tournefortii.
-We detected higher concentrations of many of the same 4’-deoxyflavones in the roots of these species as compared to the leaves.
-A mix of 4’-hydroxyflavones from the leaves, and 4’-deoxyflavones from the roots, can also be observed in the stems.
-Therefore, in these species, it’s possible that some amount of 4’-deoxyflavones being synthesized in the roots are being transported to the aerial parts.
-It’s also possible that biosynthetic enzymes acting in the 4’-deoxyflavone pathway of these species are more active in the roots, but are also active at a much lower level in the leaves.
-Chrysin and chrysin 7-G are the only 4’-deoxyflavones which don’t seem to follow this pattern of accumulation due to their scarcity in the root tissues.
+We detected higher concentrations of many of the same 4´-deoxyflavones in the roots of these species as compared to the leaves.
+A mix of 4´-hydroxyflavones from the leaves, and 4´-deoxyflavones from the roots, can also be observed in the stems.
+Therefore, in these species, it’s possible that some amount of 4´-deoxyflavones being synthesized in the roots are being transported to the aerial parts.
+It’s also possible that biosynthetic enzymes acting in the 4´-deoxyflavone pathway of these species are more active in the roots, but are also active at a much lower level in the leaves.
+Chrysin and chrysin 7-G are the only 4´-deoxyflavones which don’t seem to follow this pattern of accumulation due to their scarcity in the root tissues.
 Particularly interesting was chrysin, which we detected in the leaves of 7 species, but only in the roots of one (S. leonardii).